spikeon/exoguitar/models/Head/Classical/README.md

+# Classical Head

+## Plastic Choices

+I have now tested this with several types of plastic and can say for certain that you can build functional classical heads out of:
+- ABS
+- ASA
+- PC-ABS
+- PLA Tough (at 90% infill and 10 walls)
+- PETG-HF (at 90% infill and 10 walls)
+- PA

+I would still say that you need to be careful regarding the placement of the guitar in relation to the sun if you choose to use PLA Tough or PETG of any form.

+I have had very good results using PLA Tough for the gears.
+I did NOT have good results using regular PLA for the gears.
+Specifically, I recommend PLA that was made from 3DC870 Resin like (3D Fuel Tough PLA+)[https://amzn.to/43JGNtU] for it's specific mechanical properties (Special shout out to @nte on the West3D Discord for this).

 ## To use:

 - Put the string through the hole in the shaft.
 If the string can't pass through, loosen the lock knob (the one on the side of the head).